LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 Latent Semantic Indexing was introduced in 2004, and it changed the way Google understands related keywords.

-LSI helped Google move away from just looking at individual keywords to understanding the relationships between concepts.
+LSI helped Google move away from just looking at individual terms to understanding the relationships between concepts.

 For example, if you search for “cold brew coffee” on Google, you will see results that include related terms like “recipes,” “brands,” and “drinks:”